 This year, I wanted to try a new approach to household tasks, by utilising the calendar in our command center to track all those cleaning jobs that need to be done throughout the year.
 The main reason I wanted to spread the jobs out over the 12 months, was to avoid having to do everything in one hit i.e. before our Christmas party or during Spring cleaning season.

-So, at the start of the year, I was relying on this little corner to keep me organised and on task...
-Not much going on there, apart from a lot of photos of my gorgeous babies and a calendar that wasn't quite big enough to squeeze in all our activities and household tasks.
+At the start of the year, I was relying on this little zone to keep me organised and on task...
+Not much going on there, apart from some photos of my gorgeous babies and a calendar that wasn't quite big enough to squeeze in all our activities and household tasks.

 When I was hunting for the perfect calendar late last year, I had quite a bit of trouble finding exactly what I was looking for.
 I wanted the calendar to be quite large, have daily squares that were big enough to fit lots of info in, and a column down the right hand side to record the cleaning tasks for the month.
 Of course it also had to look nice!
 This calendar from Officeworks fit the bill pretty well (no longer there unfortunately).
 I liked the bright colours and it looks nice above our covered cork board.

-The side column was also the perfect size to write lots of notes in.
+The side column was also the perfect size to write notes in.

 At first I thought it would be best to be able to see 3 calendar months at a glance.
 After trying this out, though, it felt a bit overwhelming for this small space.
 I do think this is beneficial if you've got a larger wall space and/or have very busy schedules - being able to look ahead at what's coming up is a great way to keep everyone on track and organised.

 The one page view works best for our small space, and I can always flip to other pages if need be.